degica/komoju-fields/README.md

 ```

 http://localhost:3000/ <- demo page that fetches a new session from KOMOJU

-http://localhost:3000/easy <- demo page that uses a pre-generated session (fast to load, easy to rapidly iterate)
+http://localhost:3000/easy <- demo page that uses a pre-generated session (fast to load, easy to rapidly iterate, but can't submit payments)

 ### Things to watch out for